jostling01/crispy-system/README.md

 - use the command git commit -m "*message*" to commit (save) changes to the file

-# Revert Reset and Restore
+# Revert Reset and Restore Functions

 ## Revert